ENCCS/julia-for-hpc/content/GPU.rst

 ``CUDA.jl`` is the most mature, ``AMDGPU.jl`` is somewhat behind but still ready for general use, while ``oneAPI.jl`` and ``Metal.jl`` are functional but might contain bugs, miss some features and provide suboptimal performance.

-NVIDIA still dominates the HPC accelerator market, but AMD has recently made big strides in this sector and both Frontier and LUMI (ranked 1st and 3rd on the Top500 list in June 2023) are built on AMD GPUs.
+NVIDIA still dominates the HPC accelerator market, but AMD has recently made big strides in this sector and El Capitan, Frontier and LUMI (ranked 1st, 2nd and 8th on the Top500 list in November 2024) are built on AMD GPUs.
 This section will show code examples targeting all four frameworks, but for certain functionalities only the ``CUDA.jl`` version will be shown.

-``CUDA.jl``, ``AMDGPU.jl``, ``oneAPI.jl`` and ``Metal.jl`` offer both user-friendly high-level abstractions that require very little programming effort and a lower level approach for writing kernels for fine-grained control.
+``CUDA.jl``, ``AMDGPU.jl``, ``oneAPI.jl`` and ``Metal.jl`` offer both user-friendly high-level abstractions that
+require very little programming effort and a lower level approach for writing kernels for fine-grained control.

+Moreover, the ``KernelAbstractions.jl`` package can be used to write vendor-agnostic code that can run on any of the aforementioned
+GPUs as well as fallback onto CPU.

 Setup